 Clinical Areas of Interest

-I consider myself to be a generalist and I have approximately 7 years of experience working with clients who present with a wide variety of concerns.
+I consider myself to be a generalist and have experience working with clients who present with a wide variety of concerns.
 One area I am particularly passionate about is working with individuals who have experienced the death of a loved one.
-I served as the assistant for grief and loss services at Oklahoma State University Student Counseling Services for two years, have attended multiple trainings and conferences related to grief, and supported many bereaved individuals.
+I served as the graduate assistant for grief and loss services at Oklahoma State University Student Counseling Services for two years, coordinator grief and suicide prevention services at Iowa State University Student Counseling Services for three years, and have attended multiple trainings and conferences related to grief, and supported many bereaved individuals.
 I am honored when I am able to support individuals through what is often one of the most challenging experiences in their lives.
 Additionally, I have experience working with disordered eating and body image concerns.
-I currently serve on two eating disorder treatment teams at Iowa State University and have supported many individuals working to improve their relationship with food and their body.
+I served for several years on two eating disorder treatment teams at Iowa State University and have supported many individuals working to improve their relationship with food and their body.

 I love to spend time outside and being active, whether it be running, biking, taking my dogs for walks, playing disc golf, or camping.
 I have two goldendoodle dogs, Bailey and Stella.
 They are both full of energy and love to play.
 I also enjoy spending time with friends and family, particularly playing board games and card games.
 Lastly, I play the piano and find it to be a great way to de-stress after a long day.